THE UPACK PROGRAM PACKAGE

 scan iscan dihin(iscan) dscan escan

 This card is only operative if tors is present.
 The dihedral iscan is scanned from the given value dihin(iscan) (which supersedes the corresponding entry from tors) in steps of dscan up to and including escan.
+The other dihedrals wil be optimized during energy minimization.

 If lattice vibration calculations are desired: